OrdnanceSurvey/openspace-android-sdk/README.md

 Example: `uk.co.ordnancesurvey.android.myDemoApp`

 Let us know the package name in which you will be using the API key.
-This is available and configurable when creating an Android project or from `AndroidManifest.xml`.
+This is configurable when creating an Android project or available in the `AndroidManifest.xml` file.